Vite Configuration

 }));

-Making CSS its own entry
+Explicit CSS entry

 Due to how AEM handles CSS it is not recommended to import it directly in your JavaScript modules as this can result in undesired outputs.
-For consistency, you main CSS outputs should be declared explicitly in your Vite rollupOptions.input
+For consistency your main CSS outputs should be declared explicitly in your Vite rollupOptions.input object.
+All other CSS specific to things such as React can be imported directly via JavaScript.

 Plugins